-The St Andrews Biomass District Heating Scheme is one of the most exciting sustainable energy projects in the UK.
+The St Andrews Biomass District Heating Scheme is one of the most exciting sustainable projects energy in the UK.
 The £25 million scheme will transform the old Guardbridge Paper Mill into a 21st century energy centre which will generate hot water in its 6.5MW biomass boiler and then distribute it through a heat network to its North Haugh campus where it will provide low-carbon heat and hot water.

 “With the biomass at its heart, the former paper mill site is on the verge of a new lease of life which lends itself to the creation of a range of renewable energies and technologies which will keep the University among Europe’s leading research institutions.
 The Guardbridge project will breathe new life into local communities and re-establish the site as a key economic centre in Scotland, and has the capacity to generate hundreds of new jobs. ”